Mirjana Lučić-Baroni: 2007–08: Return to tour

 Lučić gave an interview in the New York Daily News in April 2006, explaining why she stopped playing and describing her life with an abusive father, vowing that would not stop her and she would continue to fight to the end.
 She had been training with a new coach, Ivan Beroš, and said she was fit and ready to continue tennis.

 As a wildcard in the qualifying draw of the Cellular South Cup in Memphis in February, Lučić won one match (defeating Melanie Oudin) before losing in the second round to Natalie Grandin.
 She was also awarded a wildcard to the Indian Wells Open in March, where she again won her first match before losing in the second round.

 She also received a wildcard to the Tiro A Volo tournament in Rome, where she lost in the first round to Karin Knapp.
 That was her third tournament within the previous 12 months, and she received her first WTA ranking (No. 524) since her return to the professional tour.

-Even though she lost the first round to Knapp in the $100k Rome Challenger, she received a qualifying wildcard for the 1,300k WTA tournament in May at the same city and beat the 65th-ranked player in the world, Elena Vesnina.
+Even though she lost the first round to Knapp in the $100k Rome Challenger, she received a qualifying wildcard for the WTA Tour tournament in May at the same city and beat the 65th-ranked player in the world, Elena Vesnina.
 She then went on to lose to Catalina Castaño in the second round.
 Her ranking fell to 444 with the result.

 Lučić played a mixture of ITF and WTA qualifiers in 2008, her best result reaching the quarterfinals in Florence in May.
 In September 2008, Mirjana started working with her new coach Alberto Gutierrez, planning to play a full schedule the following year.